 Did you know these?

-– The most likely place for a mother fruit fly to lay her eggs is in a piece of rotting fruit
+– The most likely place for a mother fruit fly to lay her eggs is in a piece of fermenting food.

-– As soon as the babies hatch, they start reproducing about 24 hours later
+– As soon as the babies hatch, they start reproducing very rapidly

 See why it's so important to get rid of these pesky critters right away?
 If you don't, you could have hundreds in a very short amount of time.